Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 <a name="svgVisual"></a>
 ### SVGVisual

-The SVG image Visual renders an SVG image into the control.
+The SVG image visual renders an SVG image into the control.
 It supports the following features from the [SVG Tiny 1.2 Specification](https://www.w3.org/TR/SVGTiny12):

 -   Basic shapes